 About Strobel Travel Guitars and Basses

-Strobel Guitars built the first Rambler® Custom portable electric guitar in 2003.
-We set out to create THE BEST Travel Guitar available at any price.
+From the very beginning, we’ve strived to create the best travel electric guitar at any price.
+Strobel Guitars built the first Strobel Rambler® Custom portable electric guitar in 2003.
 After building more than 30 Custom Rambler® guitars, we introduced the affordable Rambler® Classic Professional Travel Guitar in 2010.
 The Rambler® Custom Travel Bass appeared in 2012.

-Strobel Guitars manufactures some of the best Professional Electric Travel Guitars and Basses available in the market.
+Buying a traveling guitar should never force you to sacrifice on quality.
+Strobel Guitars manufactures some of the best Electric Travel Guitar and Bass options available in the market.
 We offer several models – including the Rambler® Classic and Rambler® Custom guitars utilizing dual humbucker pickups.
 Also available is a Custom Rambler® Travel Bass, modeled after a vintage Fender P-Bass.
-We recently introduced three new STROBELCASTER™ models using single coil pickups – the STROBELCASTER™ Standard, Plus and Custom models.
+We recently introduced three new STROBELCASTER™ models using single-coil pickups – the STROBELCASTER™ Standard, Plus and Custom models.
 Please visit our Picture Galleries to see some of these great looking and great playing travel guitars and basses.

-We were driven to develop the best electric travel guitar that would fit in a backpack or computer bag.
+We were driven to develop the best travel guitar for airplane use that would fit in a backpack or computer bag.
 No extra luggage, with a “gigable” guitar packed in your carry on.
 We experimented with several prototypes and various methods to take the guitar apart so it would fit in a computer bag or briefcase.
-The idea was to create a real guitar that was easy to take on the road.
+The idea was to create a real travel guitar that fits in suitcase and luggage containers and is easy to take on the road.
 We wanted to develop the best travel guitar that would be great on stage and play and sound great.

 In his previous job as an electrical engineer with Motorola, Russ Strobel did his share of traveling – and he always missed his guitar.
 “I’ve played since I was 12 and had many wonderful times with a guitar in my hands,” he said of being parted from it. ” The guitar can be very liberating and healing.”
 Any picker who travels has felt Strobel’s pain, as business trips often involve a lot of time sitting in hotel rooms with only a book or television to keep one mentally occupied.